-- 17.2.1 A dummy structure, the specification of which may be found in the Appendix to the Technical Regulations, must be used in place of the secondary roll structure. - 17.2.2 The loads may be applied using a 150mm diameter pad or through a spherical joint whose centre lies in the specified loading position. - 17.2.3 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - 17.2.4 After five seconds of application there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell. - 17.2.5 A load equivalent to 116kN vertically downward and 46kN longitudinally rearward must be applied at a position 785mm forward of the plane C-C and 810mm above the reference plane and positioned on the car centre plane. - During the test, the structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its engine mounting points. - 17.2.6 A load equivalent to 93kN laterally inward and 83kN longitudinally rearward must be applied at a position 590mm forward of the plane C-C and 790mm above the reference plane to the outer surface of the structure. - During the test, the survival cell may be supported in any way provided this does not increase the strength of the attachments being tested.
+- 17.2.1 Rubber 3mm thick may be used between the load pads and the roll structure. - 17.2.2 A dummy structure, the specification of which may be found in the Appendix to the Technical Regulations, must be used in place of the secondary roll structure. - 17.2.3 The loads may be applied using a 150mm diameter pad or through a spherical joint whose centre lies in the specified loading position. - 17.2.4 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - 17.2.5 After five seconds of application there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell. - 17.2.6 A load equivalent to 116kN vertically downward and 46kN longitudinally rearward must be applied at a position 785mm forward of the plane C-C and 810mm above the reference plane and positioned on the car centre plane.
+A copy of the test procedure may be found in the Appendix to the Technical Regulations. - During the test, the structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its engine mounting points and, optionally, through the front bulkhead and/or the mountings of the lower side impact structures. - 17.2.7 A load equivalent to 93kN laterally inward and 83kN longitudinally rearward must be applied at a position 590mm forward of the plane C-C and 790mm above the reference plane to the outer surface of the structure.
+A copy of the test procedure may be found in the Appendix to the Technical Regulations. - During the test, the survival cell may be supported in any way provided this does not increase the strength of the attachments being tested.